All you need to know about joining OVO Energy or Boost

 (c) Experian, Consumer Help Service, PO Box 8000, Nottingham NG80 7WF or call 0844 4818000 or log on to http://www.experian.co.uk.

 10.1 From time to time you may need to pay additional charges relating to the following:

-(a) Testing the accuracy of your meter.
+(a) testing the accuracy of your meter.
 We’ll tell you what this amount is at the time, and we’ll provide a breakdown of the costs if you ask us for one.
-If the National Measurement Office decides that the meter is operating outside the statutory limits, we’ll refund the payment to you.
+If the National Measurement Office decides that the meter is operating outside the statutory limits, we’ll refund the amount outside the statutory limit to you;

-(b) Repairing or replacing your metering equipment under section 6 above.
+(b) repairing or replacing your metering equipment (see section 6 above);

-(f) Charges we are required to pass on to our customers by law or regulation, or a regulatory authority (such as Ofgem).
+(f) charges we are required to pass on to our customers by law or regulation, or a regulatory authority (such as Ofgem); and

-Please see our Energy Charges list: www.ovoenergy.com/energy-charge-list for further details of our charges.
+10.2 Please see our Energy Charges lists for further details of our charges:

 12.1 If you would like a refund, our refund policy (http://www.ovoenergy.com/refund-policy) will apply.
 This includes you having to submit your meter readings first if you don’t have a smart meter.

 12.2 Where we accept your request for a refund, you’ll usually get your refund within seven working days of your request being accepted, unless we’ve arranged something else with you.
 We’ll pay it into the bank account you use for your Direct Debit unless you ask us to pay it into another account.